csc301-fall-2022/assignment-2-42-sonnyffff-caulesge/readme.md

 <h2>Deployment</h2>
 We use Heroku to deploy our project.
-We create a Heroku account and download CLI to deploy the project
+We create a used Heroku CLI to link our Github and deploy the project.
+Webapplink: https://checkoutsonnycaules.herokuapp.com/

 <h2>Testing Instructions</h2>